welpo/osc.garden/content/blog/data-analysis-music-streaming/index.md

 Other factors such as the service might be affecting the results: what if the majority of users from the top paying countries happen to be using a top paying service, and vice-versa?

-It would be nice to build a [multilevel model](https://en.wikipedia.org/wiki/Multilevel_model) to account for the variability at each level (service and country).
+It would be nice to build a [hierarchical linear model](https://en.wikipedia.org/wiki/Multilevel_model) to account for the variability at each level (service and country).
 That’s an idea for a future post.

 For now, stratification will suffice.
 I grouped the data by service **and** country, giving me the top and bottom five combinations of country-service.
 <details>